texas sheet cake recipe for 9 x 13 inch pan

 This Texas sheet cake recipe for a 9 x 13 inch sheet pan is a small batch version of classic Texas sheet cake!
 Like the original, this cake is made with a thin layer of super moist chocolate buttermilk sponge cake, topped with a thick layer of chocolate fudge frosting and studded with pecans.
 It is surprisingly light for a sheet cake, making it absolutely addicting and delicious!

 However, traditional Texas sheet cake recipes serve a crowd.
 Many recipes instruct you to make the cake in a 13 x 18-inch jelly roll pan.
-However, this recipe makes a half batch for a smaller group.
+However, this recipe makes a half batch of Texas sheet cake for a smaller group.
 I instruct you to bake the cake in a more accessible 9 x 13-inch sheet pan!

 texas sheet cake recipe for 9x13 pan